Chullora

 Chullora's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Chullora's health outcomes show excellent results with very low prevalence of common health conditions across all age groups.
-The rate of private health cover stands at approximately 47%, covering around 709 people, which is lower than the national average of 55.3%.
+Chullora's health outcomes show notable results with a very low prevalence of common health conditions across all age groups.
+The rate of private health cover is approximately 47%, covering about 709 people, which is lower than the national average of 55.3%.

-Asthma and diabetes are the most prevalent medical conditions in the area, affecting 4.9% and 3.7% of residents respectively.
-A total of 85.2% of residents report being completely free from medical ailments, compared to 75.8% across Greater Sydney.
-Chullora has 11.9% of its population aged 65 and over (178 people), lower than the 15.8% in Greater Sydney.
-Despite this, health outcomes among seniors require more attention than those of the broader population.
+The most prevalent medical conditions in the area are asthma and diabetes, affecting 4.9% and 3.7% of residents respectively.
+A total of 85.2% of residents report being completely clear of medical ailments, higher than the Greater Sydney average of 75.8%.
+In Chullora, 11.9% of residents are aged 65 and over (178 people), lower than the 15.8% in Greater Sydney.
+Despite this, health outcomes among seniors require more attention compared to the broader population.

 Frequently Asked Questions - Health